ebydefault/govc-autologin/README.md

 -   For the `govc-vmrc` tool: [vmrc](https://kb.vmware.com/s/article/2091284).

-`govc` does not need to be accessible from the path.
+The real `govc` does not need to be accessible from the path.
 But both `jq` and `vmrc` should be.

 #   Installation